By T. V. Antony Raj

 Burt maintained that women who benefited most from his love surgery had lost all or part of their orgasmic ability following childbirth.
-These women, Burt believed, became too vaginally loose after childbirth, with some women ‘‘large enough to ‘drive a truck through sideways’’’ (Burt, J. C., & Burt, J. Surgery of love.
+These women, Burt believed, that the vagina became too loose after childbirth, with some women ‘‘large enough to ‘drive a truck through sideways’’’ (Burt, J. C., & Burt, J. Surgery of love.
 New York: Carlton Press.
 1975, p.
 41).

 By 1975, Burt had performed love surgery on nearly all of his obstetrics patients and many of his surgical patients, by his count 4,000 women, none of whom had he informed and none of whom had requested his variation of episiotomy repair.

-Around this time, Burt believed love surgery to be successful enough to share it with others.
+Around this time, Dr Burt believed his love surgery was successful enough to share it with others.
 He tried multiple times to publish in peer review medical journals; by his own count, his folders overflowed with rejections.
-After repeated refusals, he became frustrated with his peers and took his surgery directly to the public by self publishing his book, Surgery of Love, in 1975 with his wife.
+After repeated refusals, he became frustrated with his peers and took his surgery directly to the public by self-publishing his book, Surgery of Love, in 1975 with his wife Joan Burt.

-A month after the book’s publication, the local Dayton Daily News ran an article about the surgery under the headline “Local Doctor Develops Corrective Surgery”.
-In the article Burt claimed that nearly 100 percent of the women who had undergone love surgery were “ecstatic” with the results and his wife and coauthor Joan Burt added that her husband had “given women the opportunity to enjoy sex”.
+A month after the book’s publication, the local Dayton Daily News ran an article about the surgery under the headline “Local Doctor Develops Corrective Surgery“.
+In the article, Dr Burt claimed that his surgery would turn women into “horny little mice” and that nearly 100 per cent of the women who had undergone love surgery were “ecstatic” with the results.
+His wife and coauthor Joan Burt added that her husband had “given women the opportunity to enjoy sex“.

-This resulted in women from Dayton and beyond to come to his clinic hoping for a surgically-enabled better sex life.
-By the mid-1970s, Burt promoted and offered his surgery as an elective for $1,500 plus hospitalization costs.
-The two-hour long surgery required 5 days in the hospital, at least a week of sitting on an inner tube, and 6 to 8 weeks without sex.
+This resulted in women from Dayton and beyond to come to his clinic hoping for a surgically enabled better sex life.
+By the mid-1970s, Dr Burt promoted and offered his surgery as an elective for $1,500 plus hospitalization costs.
+The two-hour-long surgery required 5 days in the hospital, at least a week of sitting on an inner tube, and 6 to 8 weeks without sex.
 200 women requested the surgery by 1978.
 However, he continued to perform it on women who did not come to him for it or knowledgeably agree to have it.

-In June 1978, the Boston Women’s Health Book Collective (BWHBC) as part of their monthly mailing to 250 women’s health organizations across the United States sent copies of a Medical World News article about the surgery performed by Dr. James Burt.
-Along with the article, the BWHBC enclosed a letter, saying they were “appalled by the vaginal and clitoral mutilation recommended by Dr. James C. Burt”.
-To suggest, the letter continued,”that women need vaginal surgery because they do not have orgasm with each penile-vaginal intercourse is to inflict upon women male fantasies and assumptions about female sexuality.”
+In June 1978, the Boston Women’s Health Book Collective (BWHBC) as part of their monthly mailing to 250 women’s health organizations across the United States sent copies of a Medical World News article about the surgery performed by Dr James Burt.
+Along with the article, the BWHBC enclosed a letter, saying they were “appalled by the vaginal and clitoral mutilation recommended by Dr James C. Burt“.
+To suggest, the letter continued, “that women need vaginal surgery because they do not have an orgasm with each penile-vaginal intercourse is to inflict upon women male fantasies and assumptions about female sexuality.”
 The BWBHC’s efforts to expose the sexism of the surgery failed to end Burt’s surgical practice.

 In 1989, four women sued him for malpractice and accused him on national television of performing love surgery upon them without their consent.

-On January 1989, James Burt voluntarily surrendered his license thereby avoiding a medical board hearing which might have uncovered more evidence against him.
-He subsequently divorced and declared bankruptcy due to the victim lawsuits totaling US$21 million.
+On January 1989, Dr James Burt voluntarily surrendered his license thereby avoiding a medical board hearing which might have uncovered more evidence against him.
+He subsequently divorced his wife and declared bankruptcy due to the victim lawsuits totalling US$21 million.